 LOOP SYNC feature enables you to change the loop playback behaviour to suit your creative whim.

 Setting a track to ONE-SHOT playback allows that track to be played back once, without looping.

-SINGLE TRACK PLAY means that the tracks will playback one at a time, rather than all simultaneously, allowing you to create Verse/Chorus/Bridge song arrangements.
+SINGLE TRACK PLAY means that the tracks will playback one at a time, rather than all simultaneously.
+This allows you to create Verse/Chorus/Bridge song arrangements.

 Already, you can probably see why multi-track looping has a lot of potential for expanding your creativity!
 Let’s take a look at the multi-track loopers available in the BOSS Loop Station lineup:

 The two-track loop engine on the RC-10R works a little differently from the classic RC-30.
 While the RC-30 uses two parallel tracks (basically, two tracks running next to each other), the RC-10R uses two tracks in series (two tracks running one after another).